-Computational Anatomy is a mathematical theory of how to model anatomic structure and its variations in health and disease.
-Applications include identifying differences of brain shape and connectivity in neuropsychiatric disease and neurodevelopmental disorders, and classifying shape and motion changes of the heart that characterize heart disease.
+We are applying mathematical theory to model anatomic structures and their variations in health and disease.
+Examples include identifying brain shape and connectivity differences underlying neuropsychiatric and neurodegenerative diseases, and classifying the heart shape and motion changes that characterize cardiac disease.

-The field of Computational Healthcare exists at the interface of biomedical signal processing, computational modeling, machine learning, and health informatics.
-It enables the practice of personalized medicine via electronic health records, physiological time series, and genomics.
+We are integrating biomedical signal processing, computational modeling, machine learning, and health informatics to develop new approaches in personalized medicine via electronic health records, physiological time series data, and genomics.

 Computational Medicine is one of the pillars of the University’s Strategic Initiative in Individualized Health.